 He laughed.

 “I felt the heartbeat of the country.
 I felt the support that he had, and the increased support, especially among Black people who normally wouldn’t vote Republican.
 I could sense that there was a movement.
 I could just sense it,” he continued.
-“I’ve seen an uprise, you know.
+“I’ve seen a uprise, you know.
 People speaking out about how all these crazy things that they’re trying to implement, you know, really are supported mainly by the Democratic party.”

 He was referring to trans people’s rights.